daniel-yj-yang/ml/kNN/README.md

 ## How to pick the right k?

-* Use a <a href="https://www.analyticsvidhya.com/blog/2018/03/introduction-k-neighbours-algorithm-clustering/">validation error curve</a> to pick k.
 * A common practice is to use the square root of the number of features as the starting point to select k.
+* Then use a <a href="https://www.analyticsvidhya.com/blog/2018/03/introduction-k-neighbours-algorithm-clustering/">validation error curve</a> to pick k.

 <hr>